autonomical1/ObsidianBackup/Chapter 24 Notes.md

 # Measuring the Magnetic Field
 - An electric dipole rotates to line up with the electric field
 	- electric dipole experiences a torque when placed in an electric field
-- The compass, a magnetic dipole, rotates so that its north pole points
+- The compass, a magnetic dipole, rotates so that its north pole points in the direction of the magnetic field.
 	- A magnetic field exerts a torque on the compass needle, causing the needle to point in the field direction
 -